Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Abstract

 \section{Abstract}

 In a wireless sensor network, the virtual backbone plays an important role.
 Due to accidental damage or energy depletion, it is desirable that the virtual backbone is fault-tolerant.
 A fault-tolerant virtual backbone can be modeled as a $k$-connected $m$-fold dominating set ($(k,m)$-CDS for short).
-In this paper, we present a constant approximation algorithm for the minimum weight $(k,m)$-CDS problem in unit disk graph under the assumption that $m\geq k$.
+In this paper, we present a constant approximation algorithm for the minimum weight $(k,m)$-CDS problem in unit disk graphs under the assumption that $k$ and $m$ are two fixed constants with $m\geq k$.
 Prior to this work, constant approximation algorithms are known for $k=1$ with weight and $2\leq k\leq 3$ without weight.
 Our result is the first constant approximation algorithm for the $(k,m)$-CDS problem with general $k,m$ and with weight.
-The performance ratio is $(\alpha+5\rho)$ for $k\geq 3$ and $(\alpha+2.5\rho)$ for $k=2$, where $\alpha$ is the performance ratio for the minimum weight $m$-fold dominating set problem and $\rho$ is the performance ratio for the subset $k$-connected subgraph problem.
-Using currently best known ratios for $\alpha$ and $\rho$, the performance ratio is $O(k^{2}\log k)$ for $k\geq 3$ and $(8+\varepsilon)$ for $k=2$, where $\varepsilon$ is an arbitrary positive real number.
+The performance ratio is $(\alpha+2.5k\rho)$ for $k\geq 3$ and $(\alpha+2.5\rho)$ for $k=2$, where $\alpha$ is the performance ratio for the minimum weight $m$-fold dominating set problem and $\rho$ is the performance ratio for the subset $k$-connected subgraph problem (both problems are known to have constant performance ratios.)